 Rights provide us with an objective means of rating a government.
-If government protects citizens from those that initiate force it secures their rights and is a critical ally of man.
+If the government protects citizens from those that initiate force, it secures their rights and is a critical ally of man.
 If government initiates force against man so to exploit what he creates, it becomes even worse than the two-bit thugs that hold him at gunpoint.

 History is littered with governments that used force to oppress the people in its borders.
 Examples include the absolutist monarchies in Europe, the current theocratic states in the Middle East, and the totalitarian states of the 20th century.
 It wasn’t until the late 18th century when the American founding fathers discovered the proper role of government and gave birth to the United States, the first government that was limited by design.

-To summarize this point: rights are principles that delineate individual action in a social context, and government is at its best when it protects man’s rights.
+To summarize this point: rights are principles that delineate individual action in a social context, and the government is at its best when it protects man’s rights.